-WARD PRIOR RITIES: WARD 12 IDP Description of Key Unit of Linkage to nal / ial / ocal / Delive erable T arget Perfor mance Rating Departmental Comment Ref No Ward Priority Description of Ward Priority Performance Deliverables Measurement Linkage to Directorate Department (National , Provincial District / Loc 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 TBC Priority 3: Community Development Space for Food Garden that can provide vegetables for child-headed families to help disadvantaged families.
+WARD PRIOR ITIES: WARD 12 IDP Key al / ial / ocal / Delive erable T arget Perfor mance Rating Departmental Comment Ref No Ward Priority Description of Ward Priority Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National Provincial District / Loc 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 TBC Priority 3: Community Development Space for Food Garden that can provide vegetables for child-headed families to help disadvantaged families.
 Identified spaces: Nkanini, G Section and TRA Two projects were initiated through DPLG: CDW's Not Applicable Community and Protection Services Community Development Local n/a n/a n/a n/a n/a © n/a n/a n/a n/a Food garden in Nkanini: 41 community members are involved.
 The current obstacle relates to water.
 The garden has a JoJo tank, but a request was made for water to be filled up by fire services.
 The Manager: Fire and Disaster indicated in-principle support, but that it requires an inspection as to whether it will be possible.
 The food garden at the primary school is also progressing but requires support for a JoJo tank.
 The project is not using water from the school, but it is becoming difficult, especially over the summer months.
-The GiA process for accessing funding was explained to and accepted by the ward councillor.
+The ward councillor received explanation of and consent to the GiA process for funding access.
 Soup kitchen to feed less privileged and disadvantaged families in Ward 12 Soup kitchens are operating in the community through NGOs.
 Grand-in-Aid is provided to NGOs that are running soup kitchens.
 The ward councillor has been given a list of soup kitchens Not Applicable Community and Protection Services Community Development Local n/a n/a n/a n/a n/a © n/a n/a n/a n/a The ward councillor has been provided with a list of soup kitchens.